Dennis Jürgensen: Writing style

 Jürgensen is mostly a writer for the youth but as he has said himself some of his books should be considered to be for adults.
 He has written in almost any genre but his most preferred genres are fantasy, science fiction and horror or a combination of those three.
-But he has also written crime-books, books about love and realistic novels.
+But he has al so written crime-books, books about love and realistic novels.

 Humor is an ongoing feature, a thing he focuses a lot on.
 One of his idols, Stephen King, once said his biggest wish was that someone would die of terror after reading his book.
-To that Jürgensen has remarked that his biggest wish is that someone will laugh so hard from reading his book that people in the bus will turn around and look at him.
+To that Jürgensen has remarked that his biggest wish is that someone will laugh so hard from reading his book that people in the bus will turn around and look at them.

 Personal life and career

 He grew up in Brønshøj near Copenhagen (today he's living in Rødovre), he was doing okay in school with the exception being Danish.
 He drifted around after taking his exam in 1978 and tried unsuccessfully to send manuscripts to various publishers.
 But during the summer of 1981 Kristian Tellerup from the publishing company Tellerup answered to one of his scripts, Love at First Hiccup, a youth-novel about love and of course a lot humor.
 It was published the same autumn and was an enormous success and has since been reprinted 20 times.
 It was later put to the screen in 1999 and became a big success in Denmark.
-Since then he has written more than 50 novels and made three feature films, for example an adaptation of his Kærlighed ved første hik, starring Robert Hansen and Sofie Lassen-Kahlke.
+Since then he has written more than 50 novels and made four feature films, for example an adaptation of his Kærlighed ved første hik, starring Robert Hansen and Sofie Lassen-Kahlke.

+Feature films with Dennis Jürgensen as screenwriter: